bigkahuna443/dsides-randomizer/docs/routing/README.md

 * 6D:boss-17 0DF
 * 9D:m-06 1DR/2DR

-If you beat any of these routes RTA, **send me a clip** and I will be added to the config.
+If you beat any of these routes RTA, **send me a clip** and it will be added to the config.

 Reverse Routes